MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-volumes.md

 ## Delete volumes

-This section describes how to delete volumes by using either Windows Admin Center or PowerShell.
+This section describes how to delete volumes by using Windows Admin Center or PowerShell.

 ### [Windows Admin Center](#tab/windows-admin-center)